 Don’t you love dreaming about bigger and better things?
 We do!
 Think about the last time you bought a lottery ticket.
 The best part about purchasing a lottery ticket, as most of us never win, is dreaming of what we’ll do with our multi-million-dollar winnings.

 If you need to change your mind, start with your hopes and dreams.
 What’s on your bucket list?
 Where do you want to travel?
 What does retirement look like?
 If you could buy one thing regardless of cost, what would it be?

 Beginning here will start to change your mind towards the future possible and away from the current inconceivable.
-To help, use our Hopes & Dreams Worksheet.
+To help, use our Hopes & Dreams Worksheet, which we include in this Money Mindset Triple-Pack.
 This Hopes & Dreams worksheet will walk you through getting clear on what you truly want and not what you think you should want or what others want for you.
 Until we did this, we were living up to the gay cliché, and everyone else’s expectations and that was a recipe for failure.

 Next, figure out what you need to achieve your hopes and dreams

 Once you’ve figured out your big goals and lofty dreams, figure out what it’ll take to make them come true.
 This exercise invites you to dig deep and consider what’s truly preventing you from having the life you want.